-This is a follow up post from my “To Fish With or Without Someone” post.
-Today I thought I would discuss the following characteristics that I think makes a good fishing partner.
-I realize this may not be that important to some of you guys, but for me as I get older it is something that I tend to focus on when I fishing with someone else.
+This is a follow-up post from my “To Fish With or Without Someone” post.
+Today I thought I would discuss the following characteristics that I think make a good fishing partner.
+I realize this may not be that important to some of you guys, but for me, as I get older it is something that I tend to focus on when I am fishing with someone else.
 So I will start with the one I consider the most important for me:

 I really enjoy fishing with someone who loves the sport as much as I do.

 I prefer to fish with fly fishermen, this is especially true if I am fishing from my boat or fishing from the boat of another individual.
-It really makes it difficult if the individual in the boat with you is bait casting and you are trying to fly fish.
-The speed difference is tremendous between the bait casting reel verses the fly reel.
+It really makes it difficult if the individual in the boat with you is baitcasting and you are trying to fly fish.
+The speed difference is tremendous between the baitcasting reel versus the fly reel.

-A fishing partner with a good personality can go a long way in determining weather or not you have an enjoyable trip.
+A fishing partner with a good personality can go a long way in determining whether or not you have an enjoyable trip.

 Someone who is very knowledgeable of the sport and is willing to share information about the sport as well.

 Fishing etiquette, by that I mean someone who is not selfless in sharing fishing space on a stream or fishing from a boat; if you are fishing in the front of the boat leave water for your partner to land fish as well.
 I always try to share any productive spot I am fishing with my fishing partner, especially if that individual isn’t landing fish; an example of what I am referring to is my last fishing trip on